ArchipelagoMW/Archipelago/worlds/undertale/docs/en_Undertale.md

 The following commands are only available when using the UndertaleClient to play with Archipelago.

 - `/resync` Manually trigger a resync.
-- `/patch` Patch the game.
 - `/savepath` Redirect to proper save data folder.
-(Use before connecting!)
+This is necessary for Linux users to use before connecting.
 - `/auto_patch` Patch the game automatically.
+- `/patch` Patch the game.
+Only use this command if `/auto_patch` fails.
-- `/online` Makes you no longer able to see other Undertale players.
+- `/online` Toggles seeing other Undertale players.
 - `/deathlink` Toggles deathlink